-That’s where the idea for this week’s article came from.
-Random thoughts about brain science, job titles and reality TV came together to make an idea about to write about strategy and strategists.
+That’s how this week’s article came about.
+We had some random thoughts about brain science, job titles and reality TV.
+And those led us to an article idea about strategy and strategists.

 He explains some complex terms from the world of brain science in a way that’s easy for all us non brain scientists to understand.